North Eastern Community Hospital wins award for their work on implementing Ecas4 technology

-The North Eastern Community Hospital (NECH) recently won the Non-Clinical Service Delivery Award for their work on implementing the Ecas4 electrochemical water treatment system in their hospital, which has resulted in the elimination of bacteria, improvements in sterilisation and significant cost savings for the hospital.
+The North Eastern Community Hospital (NECH) recently won the Non-Clinical Service Delivery Award for their work on implementing the Ecas4 electrochemical water treatment system in their hospital, which has resulted in improvements in sterilisation and significant cost savings for the hospital.

 NECH Chief Executive Officer, Scott Williams said it was humbling to receive such a celebrated national award and thanked ACHS for the recognition.